AmitP88/Final-Portfolio/src/pages/index.md

   title: Hi!
 I'm Amit and I'm a Front End Developer
 shopify:
   description: >-
-    These are Shopify development stores that I've customized from downloaded free themes from the Shopify Theme store.
+    These are Shopify development stores that I've built from scratch using downloaded free themes from the Shopify Theme store.
 Below is the process that I took to convert downloaded PSDs of e-commerce sites to Shopify sites, as well as installing and customizing required Shopify plugins.
 Below the process description are the actual Shopify store projects.
   icon: /img/shopify_icon.png
   project_image: /img/fashion_vector_modified.png
   step_1_image: /img/mockup_resized.png